whyvez/auth0-angular/README.md

 On that way your Node.js server knows that you have been authenticated by Auth0.

-So, what happens if you have many request and in different places?
+So, what happens if you have to perform many requests in different places?
 Do you need to modify every occurrence of $http?
-Fortunately, this is not the case.
 If you are using Angular 1.1.x or above you can use a [Request Interceptor](http://docs.angularjs.org/api/ng.$http) to modify the request and add the Authorization header:

 ```js
 .factory('auth0RequestInterceptor', function ($cookies) {